abbreviatedman/freeze-tag/README.md

 TODO:
 1. Expand and clarify this README.
+2. Make the console.errors a bit more readable.
-2. Add toggleable protection from production use.
+3. Add toggleable protection from production use.
-3. Clean up the code and make it a bit prettier.
+4. Clean up the code and make it a bit prettier.
-4. Remember what else I wanted to change.
+5. Remember what else I wanted to change.

 ### How Does One Play the Actual Game of Freeze Tag?